viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 <!-- (the PC doesn’t). -->

 # ComputeLightGrid*
+> Responsible for optimizing lighting in forward shading.
+According to the comment in Unreal’s source code, this pass “culls local lights to a grid in frustum space.
+Needed for forward shading or translucency using the Surface lighting mode”.
+In other words: it assigns lights to cells in a grid (shaped like a pyramid along camera view).
+This operation has a cost of its own but it pays off later, making it faster to determine which lights affect which meshes. [source](https://unrealartoptimization.github.io/book/profiling/passes-lighting/#computelightgrid)

 ```c
       |   - ComputeLightGrid                                                         | 17     | 174.08
       |    \- CullLights 30x16x32 NumLights 13 NumCaptures 1                         | 17     | 123.872